btmartin721/pbs_scripts/README.md

 This script runs Bayes Factor Delimitation (BFD*).
 You'll probably need to change the number of threads and queue information depending on your HPC machine.

-There is a sed command to change BFD's root directory in the PBS script so you can use it for multiple runs easily.
+There is a sed command to change BFD's root directory XML file so you can use the same PBS script for multiple runs easily.
+But it assumes that the root option in the XML file is specified as "temp&".
+If the sed command doesn't find "temp&" it won't do anything.